-The scenery around Tatev is gorgeous and there is plenty of scope for short hikes.
-One trail leads to Svarants (population 100), a hamlet 30 minutes’ walk away on the other side of the valley.
-Another trail heads north to the top of Petroskhatch mountain, 4km away from Tatev (the round-trip hike takes under three hours).
+There is plenty of scope for short hikes in the surrounding area.
+One trail from the village leads to Svarants (population 250), a hamlet 20 minutes’ walk away on the other side of the valley.
+Another trail heads north to the top of Petroskhatch mountain, 4km from Tatev (the return-trip hike takes under three hours).